It’s as easy as riding a bike...

 What to Look for in an Exercise Bike

-Think about the style of bike that you want: upright, recumbent or spin bike.
+Think about the style of bike that you want: upright, recumbent or indoor fitness bike.
 Most people opt for upright but if you’re looking for intensity in your at-home practice, then an indoor cycling bike like a Peloton or RE:GEN will make the biggest impact.
 They’re also the better bikes to choose if you’re looking to connect to a community: live-stream classes, competitive leader boards or third-party apps.
 Recumbent bikes offer a lower-intensity workout and are most suited for people with mobility issues.

 If you are looking to connect with others, you might want a bike that includes a screen but that’s not always necessary.
 Several indoor bikes now include a screen holder so you can stream classes and content from your device whilst cycling.